Hardest Workin' Scout in the Biz--

 questions are factored with the player's statistics and scouting reports.

-that mature so early can fool you sometimes, because you think you're getting the full package,
+"Guys that mature so early can fool you sometimes, because you think you're getting

-area scout has found the next major league star, he must convince his supervisor—usually an
+Once an area scout has found the next major league star, he must convince his

-top brass.
-If not, they may drop interest, letting another team take a shot at him.
+to the organization's top brass.
+If not, they may drop interest, letting another team take a

-company and having an unusually close personal relationship.
+enjoying each other's company and having an unusually close personal

-brotherly thing, a deep friendship thing," concedes Cogan about his
+"It's a brotherly thing, a deep friendship thing," concedes Cogan about

 with Lyle.
 "We look out for each other, personally.
 I think that's what makes it work.
 He cares